@witchcraft/editor

 If there are extensions that use onCreate to set state or have plugins that need to change the state on init with appendTransaction, they will not work since there is no view to initialize the plugins.
 To get around this, plugins can specify a stateInit function that will be called with a transaction from the initial loaded state which it can then modify while having access to this and the extension options.

-The api creates a default instance of the editor to copy plugins from, this can be replaced by passing your own editor instance.
+First, the api creates a single instance of the editor with the editor options initially provided (it can be replaced by passing your own editor instance).

 See useTestDocumentApi for an example of how to set things up.